 Author: Dr. Jean-Paul Rodrigue

-Transport geography is a sub-discipline of geography concerned about the mobility of people, freight, and information and its spatial organization.
+Transport geography is a sub-discipline of geography concerned with the mobility of people, freight, and information and its spatial organization.
 It includes attributes and constraints related to the origin, destination, extent, nature, and purpose of mobility.

 1. The Purpose of Transportation

-The unique purpose of transportation is to overcome space, which is shaped by a variety of human and physical constraints such as distance, time, administrative divisions, and topography.
+The unique purpose of transportation is to overcome space, which is shaped by human and physical constraints such as distance, time, administrative divisions, and topography.
 Jointly, they confer friction to any movement, commonly known as the friction of distance (or friction of space).
 In an ideal world, transportation would come at no effort in terms of cost and time with unlimited capacity and spatial reach.
 Under such circumstances, geography would not matter.
 However, geography can be a significant constraint to transport in the real world since it trades space for time and money and can only be partially circumscribed.
 The extent to which this is done has a cost that varies significantly according to factors such as the length of the trip, the capacity of modes and infrastructures, and the nature of what is being transported.
 From the mobility of a person using an automobile or a public transit system to commute to their place of work to the mobility of cargo being shipped across the Pacific as part of an international trade transaction; both are bound to a similar set of constraints.

 Transport geography can be understood from a series of eight core principles: